CalPlug/ADE7953-Wattmeter/README.md

 Copyright (C) The Regents of the University of California, 2017

-Released into the public domain.
+Released into the public domain under creative commons share-alike license.
 This is an example C++ library for Arduino for operating the ADE7953 Single-Phase AC Line measurement IC over SPI and tested with the Arduino Uno and C++ Arduino-style compiler for the Espressif ESP8266.
 This library in current form was shown to work with the Arduino Uno and the Espressif ESP8266.
 See note below about Espressif ESP32 compatability.

 Installation
 --------------------------------------------------------------------------------